 Overview — Once the diagnosis of neonatal AKI is made, further evaluation is focused towards identifying the underlying etiology so that management can be directed towards reversing the underlying cause if possible (table 1).

-The evaluation consists of a directed history and physical examination, renal imaging, and the use of a fluid challenge as a diagnostic and therapeutic measure.
-Laboratory tests such as serum potassium, bicarbonate, and phosphorus are not as useful in neonates compared with older patients because of the variable range of values due to functional and developmental immaturity of the neonatal kidney, which is affected by gestational and postnatal age.
+The evaluation consists of a directed history and physical examination including evaluation of the fluid status, renal imaging, and the use of a fluid challenge as a diagnostic and therapeutic measure.
+Laboratory tests such as serum potassium, bicarbonate, and phosphorus are not as useful in neonates compared with older patients because of the variable range of values due to functional and developmental immaturity of the neonatal kidney, which is affected by gestational age (GA) and postnatal age.
 (See "Neonatal acute kidney injury: Pathogenesis, etiology, clinical presentation, and diagnosis", section on 'Normal neonatal renal function'.)

 - Antonucci R, Zaffanello M, Puxeddu E, et al. Use of non-steroidal anti-inflammatory drugs in pregnancy: impact on the fetus and newborn.
 Curr Drug Metab 2012; 13:474.